microsoft/mona-saas/README.md

 Take a moment to familiarize yourself with the Mona admin center by clicking through the tabs.

-Click on the **"This Mona deployment"** tab.
+Click on the **This Mona deployment** tab.
 This tab includes a deep link into the Azure portal and the resource group in which Mona was deployed.
 Click the resource group link.
 Within this resource group you will find seven different Logic Apps—each preconfigured to handle a specific Marketplace event.
 These Logic Apps are already connected to Mona's custom event grid topic.

 #### Why Azure Logic Apps?